Laura-fr/Laura-fr/README.md

 * <samp>I’m intensely working on several projects to improve myself </samp> 💪
 * <samp>I’m wisely learning about React and React Native 📚🪐 </samp>
-* <samp>I’m currently looking for a 6 months internship to get my first professional experience ! 🔥 </samp>
+* <samp>I’m presently looking for a 6 months internship to get my first professional experience ! 🔥 </samp>
 * <samp>How to reach me : laurafraysse95@gmail.com 🛸 </samp>
 * <samp>Fun fact : There is no fun fact.</samp>